-Maiden Life Försäkrings, AB. ("Maiden LF" or the "Company") is licensed to underwrite direct insurance for Class 1a - Life Insurance and Class 1b - Supplementary Insurance to Class 1a.
-Maiden LF is domiciled in Sweden however coverage is provided throughout Europe under the "Provision of Freedom of Services."
+Maiden Life Försäkrings, AB. ("Maiden LF" or the "Company") is licensed to underwrite direct and indirect insurance for Class 1a - Life Insurance and Class 1b - Supplementary Insurance to Class 1a.
+Maiden LF is domiciled in Sweden however coverage is provided throughout Europe under the "Provision of Freedom of Services" where passports have been granted.